 I went to the bathroom and looked for the toilet seat covers.
 I hadn’t consciously done so since my first few days.
 But I did this morning.
 There weren't any.
 Almost as if “everyone is pure and clean in this space” was being used as an excuse to not have to deal with toilet seat covers.

-And he would clearly deduce I had gotten it from the McDonalds because it was steaming hot as I walked through that door this morning.
+And he would clearly deduce I had gotten it from that McDonalds because it was steaming hot as I walked through the door.

 What others are thinking

 I saw a film on Sunday night.
 The fact that I was sitting one person away from a beautiful male made the film more jarring.
 He has the brightest skin and the highest cheekbones and the sharpest jaw line.
 The light from the screen bounced off of each edge and was thrown back in the screen’s face.
 He is very thin though.
 But he’s tall.

 At almost every turn I was having heart palpitations.
 Dead naked bodies on a red sofa transitioned to naked bodies on a red bed.
 Red, my favourite colour.
 There were fluorescent lights and LA lights and cowboy hats and the middle of nowhere and gold clothes.
 There was a score that played with my insides; the heartbeats that came from the speakers actually licked my own.

 He mentioned the heartbeats after it was over and we were standing outside in the cold.
 He said it was the best scene.

 ‘Why don’t more people do that in film?’